sunilgupta01/learning-cloud-k8s/commands/docker.md

 *	**version**
 		docker server and client version
 *	**ps**
-		list the running containers (e.g. mysql)
+		list the running containers (e.g. MySql)
 *	**ps -a**
 		list all the running and non-running containers
 *	**run _imagename_**
-		start a contianer for the image
+		start a container for the image
 *	**run -d _imagename_**
-		start a contianer for the image in daemon mode
+		start a container for the image in daemon mode
 *	**run -d -p _hostport_:_containerport_ _imagename_**
-		start a contianer for the image  in daemon mode and map the port to host port
+		start a container for the image  in daemon mode and map the port to host port
 *	**pull _pvtdockerrepo:5000_/_myapp:latest_**
 		pull image from pvtdockerrepo registry
 *	**images**